PattHs/coordinates/README.md

 - 💞️ I want to collaborate on - In plans
 - 📫 How to get to me - http://starladder-project.ru

+Move the mouse and press the f3 key, and you will be shown the coordinates and color

 <!---
 PattHs/PattHs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.